Mineral Sanitizers for Pools and Spas

 FROG: King Technology has a long history in producing high quality mineral sanitizers.
 Their line of FROG products provide diverse sanitation options for both inground and above ground pools, as well as spas and hot tubs.
 There are in-line solutions, floating sanitizers, skimmer applications, and even filter cartridge inserts available.
 For hot tubs, they also provide mineral sanitation for both chlorine (@ease) and bromine (Serene), depending on personal preference.

 Have more questions about using a mineral sanitizer in your pool or spa?
 We can help!
-Speak with one of our knowledgeable, friendly associates today.
-Give us a call at 1-800-LESLIES, use our live online chat function, or stop by your local Leslie’s store.
+Speak with one of our knowledgeable, friendly associates when you call or stop by your local Leslie’s store.
 We’ll help you understand the ins and outs of mineral sanitation systems and how they can meet your unique pool and spa needs.